Planning a doctoral course

 Financing and coordination

-When planning to organise a new doctoral course you need to examine both how large the doctoral student base is at KI for the intended course and how it can be founded.
-Funding can be applied for in various ways, depending on if it is a compulsory course or an optional course with focus on a particular research field (see the general syllabus for doctoral education).
+When planning to organise a new doctoral course there are two things you need to examine: how large the doctoral student base is at KI for the intended course and how the course can be funded.
+Funding can be applied for in various ways, depending on if it is an optional course with focus on a particular research field or a compulsory/general science course (see the general syllabus for doctoral education).

 If the course is important for only a few KI doctoral students, collaboration with other universities can also be investigated.